 GIVE YOUR GUESTS THE EXTRA COMFORT NOT JUST PROMISED SERVICE

 Guest expects those services to be found no matter what.
-Instead of that guest is expecting full range of positivity; he/she expects to be valued, to feel honored, to find that extra commodity that he/she is not finding in everyday’s life.
+Instead of that guest is expecting a full range of positivity; he/she expects to be valued, to feel honoured, to find that extra commodity that he/she is not finding in everyday’s life.

 CARE AND LOVE SHOULD BE THE MOST COMMON WORDS IN HOSPITALITY BUSINESS

-As hotelier you must not forget that only one nice gesture, only one tiny extra service or mindful step towards guest commodity will bring them back to your property.
+As a hotelier, you must not forget that only one nice gesture, only one tiny extra service or mindful step towards guest commodity will bring them back to your property.
 What is even better they will become your ambassadors.
-Nowadays when social media, traveler’s forums are a really powerful tool in deciding which property to book you must put an extra attention towards guest relations and their satisfaction.
+Nowadays when social media, traveller’s forums are a really powerful tool in deciding which property to book you must put extra attention towards guest relations and their satisfaction.
 Not to mention the power of word of mouth which can be a great benefit to your business.
-But at the same time it can also bring you a lot of negative publicity if you just don’t care and follow arrogant way of doing business.
+But at the same time, it can also bring you a lot of negative publicity if you just don’t care and follow the arrogant way of doing business.
 People do care, and they like when someone is taking care.
-In hospitality world care and love must be common words if you really appreciate your guests.
+In the hospitality world, care and love must be common words if you really appreciate your guests.

 AS A HOTELIER YOU SHOULD ASK YOURSELF A FEW QUESTIONS EVERY DAY:

-What efforts do you put in creating guest experience?
+What efforts do you put in creating a guest experience?

 Did you “implemented gastro journeys” in your restaurant’s offer?
-Is your mini club working properly and is really of help for parents?
-Did you think about organizing some fan clubs in hotel?
-Nowadays people also travel because their hobbies and aspirations to be with like-minded people… Is your wellness truly extraordinary as it is written in your hotel description?
-Is your reception stuff educated enough to tell the story of the destination, and give quality recommendations?
-Is your food and beverage manager allowed to give some free surprise when he/she feels guest’s displeasure about service?
+Is your mini club working properly and is it really of help for parents?
+Did you think about organizing some fan clubs in a hotel?
+Nowadays people also travel because of their hobbies and aspirations to be with like-minded people… Is your wellness truly extraordinary as it is written in your hotel description?
+Is your reception staff educated enough to tell the story of the destination, and give quality recommendations?
+Are your food and beverage manager allowed to give some free surprise when he/she feels guest’s displeasure about service?
 How does your stuff manage disappointed guests?
 How helpful your staff really is?